rkapl123/ExchangeSetOOF/docs/README.md

 ```

 ## Placeholders are being replaced using following rule (hardcoded):
-`OOF_EndDate` is set to the next business day after the absence in case `DateLangX[5]` (last parameter) is "true" thus allowing ".. until my return on <date>".
+`OOF_EndDate` is set to the next business day after the absence in case `DateLangX[5]` (last parameter) is "true" thus allowing ".. until my return on dd/mm/yyyy".
 If this is not the case, `OOF_EndDate` is set to the last day of the absence.

 Any appearance of `DateLangX[0]` (`!ToDate!/!BisDatum!`) is changed to `DateLangX[4] + " " + OOF_EndDate`
 --> "until dd/mm/yyyy", in case of an additional time component in `OOF_EndDate`: "until dd/mm/yyyy hh:mm:ss"

 Any appearance of `DateLangX[1]` is changed to `DateLangX[3] + " " + OOF_StartDate + " " + DateLangX[4] + " " + OOF_EndDate`
---> "from dd/mm/yyyy bis/until dd/mm/yyyy", in case of an additional time component in `OOF_EndDate/StartDate`: "until dd/mm/yyyy hh:mm:ss"
+--> "from dd/mm/yyyy until dd/mm/yyyy", in case of an additional time component in `OOF_EndDate/StartDate`: "from dd/mm/yyyy hh:mm:ss until dd/mm/yyyy hh:mm:ss"

 in case of whole single day absences both `DateLangX[0]` and `DateLangX[1]` are being replaced by `DateLangX[2] + " " + OOF_StartDate`
 --> "on dd/mm/yyyy", there can be no time component for whole day absences!